unageek/graphest/rust/tests/README.md

 ## Notes

-- Assign each test with a UUID (variant 1, version 4) and prefix it with `t_` to make an identifier.
+- The name of each test case must be a UUID (variant 1, version 4) prefixed with `t_`.

 - Run tests with: